srg-imperial/SnapFuzz-artefact/README.md

 ## Run AFLNet baseline experiments

 Now we are ready to generate the paper data.
-The baseline data include 1 milion iterations and we need to run each experiment seperately:
+The baseline data include 1 milion iterations and we need to run each experiment seperately.
+Be warned that the actual baseline data are extremely slow and each iteration run will take a day or more.
+Nevertheless, to reproduce our results you run the following:

 1. `./conf/run-orig.sh dicom`
 1. `./conf/run-orig.sh dns`